deepchecks/deepchecks/docs/source/tutorials/vision/detection_tutorial.rst

 Implementing the DetectionData class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The checks in the package calculate various quantities over the data, labels and predictions.
-In order to do that,
+The checks in the package validate the model & data by calculating various quantities over the data, labels and
-those must be in a pre-defined format, according to the task type.
+predictions.
+In order to do that, those must be in a pre-defined format, according to the task type.
 The first step is to implement a class that enables deepchecks to interact with your model and data and transform
 them to this pre-defined format, which is set for each task type.
 In this tutorial, we will implement the object detection task type by implementing a class that inherits from the
 :class:`deepchecks.vision.detection_data.DetectionData` class.

-The DetectionData class is containing additional data and general methods intended for easily accessing metadata
+The DetectionData class contains additional data and general methods intended for easy access to relevant metadata
-relevant for validating a computer vision object detection ML models.
+for object detection ML models validation.
 To learn more about the expected format please visit the API reference for the
 :class:`deepchecks.vision.detection_data.DetectionData` class.